Many things matter about a neighborhood, but the first thing most people notice

 Notable & Unique: Occupations

-There are more people living in the S Ashland Ave / W 76th St neighborhood
+are often the backbone of the local economy.
+In the S Ashland Ave / W 76th St

 Notable & Unique: Modes of Transportation

 Our research revealed that more commuters here take the bus to work